danionescu0/docker-flask-mongodb-example/README.md

 ...
 ````

-* To update a sensor with id: "some_sensor" and value "15" use:
+* To update a sensor with id: "some_sensor" and value "15.2" use:

 ````
-mosquitto_pub -h localhost -p 1883  -d -t some_sensor -m 15
+mosquitto_pub -h localhost -u some_user -P some_pass -p 1883 -d -t sensors -m "{'sensor_id': 'temperature', 'sensor_value': 15.2}"
 ````
-This will publish to mosquitto in a topic named "some_sensor" and value "15".
+This will publish to mosquitto in the "sensors" topic the following json: {'sensor_id": 'temperature', 'sensor_value': 15.2}

 Our python script will listen to this topic too, and save in the mongo sensors collections
 the value for the sensor in a capped array.

 After it writes the new values, it reads the last 5 values and computes an average (running average)
-and publish it to topic "average/some_sensor"
+and publish it to topic "average/temperature"

-* To get updates for sensor "some_sensor" use:
+* To get updates for all sensors use:
 ````
-mosquitto_sub -h localhost  -p 1883 -d -t some_sensor
+mosquitto_sub -h localhost -u some_user -P some_pass -p 1883 -d -t sensors
 ````
-This will just listen for updates for the topic "some_sensor"
+This will just listen for updates for the topic "sensors"

-* To get updates for the average 5 values for sensor "some_sensor" use:
+* To get updates for the average 5 values for sensor "temperature" use:
 ````
-mosquitto_sub -h localhost  -p 1883 -d -t averages/some_sensor
+mosquitto_sub -h localhost -u some_user -P some_pass -p 1883 -d -t averages/temperature
 ````

-This will just listen for updates for the topic "averages/some_sensor" and get a running average
+This will just listen for updates for the topic "averages/temperature" and get a running average
-for the sensor "some_sensor".
+for the sensor "temperature".
 Each time someone publishes a new value for a sensor, the
 python script will calculate the average values of last 5 values and publishes it